Configuring TeamCity Server Startup Properties

 An alternative but obsolete method of adding an internal property is to pass it as a

 If you need to pass additional JVM options to a TeamCity server (for example,

 -X...), the approach will depend on the way the server is run.
 You will need to restart the server for the changes to take effect.

 If you run the server using the

 teamcity-server scripts or as a Windows service, you need to set the options via the OS environment variables passed to the TeamCity server process:

 TEAMCITY_SERVER_OPTS— additional server JVM options (for example,

 Make sure the environment variables are set for the user whose account is used to run TeamCity or as global environment variables.
-You might need to reboot the machine after the environment change for the changes to have effect.
+You might need to restart the OS then — for the changes to take effect.